adityasshekhawat/delay-tracker/README.md

 - Adds prediction columns for analysis
 - Provides visual breakdown of results
 - Exports results in Excel format

+## Security Considerations
+- All data is processed in-memory
+- No data is stored on the server
+- Secure password comparison using hmac
+- Input validation for all file uploads
+- File size restrictions to prevent abuse
+- Required column validation
+- Error handling and sanitization

 ## Support
 For issues or questions, please contact [Your Contact Information]